 Reinsurance premiums ceded comprise the total premiums payable for the whole cover provided by contracts entered into during the accounting period and are recognised on the date on which the policy incepts.
-Premiums include any adjustments arising in the accounting period in respect of reinsurance contracts incepting in prior accounting periods.
+Premiums include third party administration charges and any adjustments arising in the accounting period in respect of reinsurance contracts incepting in prior accounting periods.